Shongini/Shongini/README.md

 Write to me, I'm waiting for a message.
 Thanks for check it.
 I'm looking for a job.
+See you later!